-Drive east to the Bourg de Pabos interpretation centre where a permanent exhibit recreates the daily lives of the people who lived in Pabos in the 18th century, as reconstructed by archaeologist Pierre Nadon.
+Drive east to the Bourg de Pabos interpretation centre where a permanent exhibition recreates the daily lives of the people who lived in Pabos in the 18th century, as reconstructed by archaeologist Pierre Nadon.
 You can also follow an archaeological trail through the digs on this site and learn more about the lives of the fishermen at that time.
-Don’t miss the opportunity to try dried salted cod and quiaude, a traditional cod soup.
+Don’t miss the opportunity to try dried salted cod and quiaude, a chowder traditionally made with codfish heads.

 Percé, the oldest fishing site in New France, was home to the three largest cod fishing companies after the English Conquest: Robin, Le Boutillier Brothers and John Le Boutillier.
 Today, a visit to Parc national de l’Île-Bonaventure-et-du-Rocher Percé is a must for anyone who wants to really understand the history of fishing in this area.
 Accompanied by a park warden, discover the incredible history of Bonaventure Island by visiting a Le Boutillier Brothers fishing station and the company manager’s home.
 While you are in the park, be sure to go see the colony of 116,000 northern gannets!